Course Syllabus

 Due:

-- “The life cycle of software objects”, in Stories of Your Life and Others (T. Chiang)
+- “The life cycle of software objects” Links to an external site., in Stories of Your Life and Others (T. Chiang)

 Great Problem: Animal Well-Being (Apr 1) with Kai Steinmetz, New Harvest